The 20 Best Miyoshi Myopathy Doctors Near Me in New York, US

 English

 Marek Balutowski is a primary care provider, practicing in Family Medicine in New Paltz, New York.
 Dr. Balutowski is rated as an Experienced provider by MediFind in the treatment of Miyoshi Myopathy.
-His top areas of expertise are Type 2 Diabetes (T2D), End-Stage Renal Disease (ESRD), Hypertension, and Familial Hypertension.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Type 2 Diabetes (T2D), End-Stage Renal Disease (ESRD), Hypertension, and Familial Hypertension.

 Experienced in Miyoshi Myopathy